SungwookLE/udacity_snake_game/README.md

 - C++ Capstone Project (200823~) [RUBRICS](https://review.udacity.com/#!/rubrics/2533/view)

-1. README (All Rubric Points REQUIRED): CRITERIA MEETS SPECIFICATIONS
+1. README (All Rubric Points REQUIRED): CRITERIA MEETS SPECIFICATIONS --> DONE (9/12)

 - 1-1) A README with instructions is included with the project:
   The README is included with the project and has instructions for building/running the project.